A few months ago, Cross Free Church WfM group, based in Ness on the Isle...

-Women for Mission was established over 100 years ago to promote the growth of the Christian faith by encouraging interest in mission as well as giving practical support to the Church’s mission work at home and overseas.
+Women for Mission was established over 100 years ago to promote the growth of the Christian faith by encouraging interest in mission as well as giving practical support to the Church’s mission work in Scotland and around the globe.

 We seek to do this in three ways: